davidvanwyk/SkywalkerX8_GNC/README.rst

 Guidance, Navigation & Control of a Small, Unmanned Blended Wing Body Aircraft
 ==============================================================================

 This repository contains all of the MATLAB/Simulink scripts and models used in the development of a full GNC suite for a Skywalker X8 aircraft.
+This was performed as part of the research for an MSc. at UCT named Guidance, Navigation and Control of a Small, Unmanned Blended Wing Body Aircraft - the dissertation of which can be found here: https://open.uct.ac.za/handle/11427/32426.

 Instructions
 ------------